buoyancy-works/JobWatcher-FilterList/README.md

 # JobWatcher-FilterList

-Any changes made here will be automatically be pulled by the extensions.
+Any changes made here will be automatically be pulled by the extension.